isting/isting.github.io/docs/categories/issues/2021/12/10/Command line is too long. Shorten command line for XXX or also for Spring Boot default configuration.md

 ---
 title: Command line is too long.
 Shorten command line for XXX or also for Spring Boot default configuration？
-author: 查尔斯
+author: ting
 date: 2021/12/10 22:11
 categories:
   - Bug万象集
 tags:
   - IDE
   - "IntelliJ IDEA"
 ---

 # Command line is too long.
 Shorten command line for XXX or also for Spring Boot default configuration？